pachyderm/docs-content/latest/set-up/cloud-deploy/gcp.md

 ---

+The following steps use a template to create a GKE cluster, a Cloud SQL instance, and a static IP address.
+The template also creates a service account for {{%productName%}} and Loki, and grants the service account the necessary permissions to access the Cloud SQL instance and storage buckets.
+You do not have to this template, but it's a good outline for understanding how to create your own set up.

 ## 1. Create a New Project

 1. Create a new project (e.g.,`pachyderm-quickstart-project`).
 You can pre-define the project id using a between 6-30 characters, starting with a lowercase letter.
 This ID will be used to set up the cluster and will be referenced throughout this guide.